commonhaus/foundation/CONTRIBUTING.md

     - In the case of user action, use the full phrase: "send an email to the [`legal` mailing list][CONTACTS.yaml]", so that it can be converted into a submission form reference on the website.

 [CONTACTS.yaml]: ./CONTACTS.yaml

+## Pandoc for PDFs and DOCX

+We use pandoc (via a container image) to convert bylaws, policies, and agreements into pdf and docx files.

+- `./.github/docker-build-pdf.sh` is the script that drives that conversion (aggregating bylaws into a single pdf, converting each policy into a standalone pdf, and generating a word/docx file for each agreement)
+- The `.pandoc` directory contains the machinery to perform those conversions
+    - `fix-links.lua` applies to both pdfs and docx files; it does some basic link fixing to transition from a GitHub markdown doc into something that can standalone
+    - `agreement-form.lua` applies only to agreements.
+It replaces `[Insert...here]` values with blanks (which can be picked up if/when subsequently printed as a pdf), and handles header rules and other markdown to docx conversion issues.
+The `cf-agreement-template.docx` file contains the base styles that are used when translating the other doc.
+Those styles are best updated by unzipping the document and adjusting the raw xml.

 ## Submitting changes